Breast Tenderness: Causes, Diet Tips & Natural Ways to Relieve Breast Pain

 Drinking enough water supports circulation and reduces bloating.
 Herbal teas such as chamomile or ginger tea may provide additional soothing effects.

-5. Vitamin and Mineral Support
+5. Vitamin and Mineral Supports That May Help

 • Vitamin E: Some PubMed studies show that vitamin E supplements (200–400 IU/day) can reduce cyclical mastalgia.